SchnyderKay/M324/README.md

 ## PROJECT DEFINITION

-Our application gives the user theopportunity to use a dropdown menu and choose an ingredient (ex.
+Our application gives the user the opportunity to use a dropdown menu and choose an ingredient (ex.
 Gin, Vodka,Cola, Tonic).
-Based on the decision the application checks a database filledwith cocktails and provides the user with all the possible cocktails with the choseningredient (ex.
+Based on the decision the application checks a database filled with cocktails and provides the user with all the possible cocktails with the chosen ingredient (ex.
 Gin Tonic, Vodka sour, Cuba Libre).
+The Cocktails willl be editable via CRUD (Create, Read, Update, Delete) endpoints.

 **Extra**

-In a further step the user is able toselect a cocktail and sending an e-mail with all the necessary ingredients totheir personal mailbox.
+In a further step the user is able to select a cocktail and sending an e-mail with all the necessary ingredients to their personal mailbox.

-Additionally, the user is able to ask for arandom cocktail.
+Additionally, the user is able to ask for a random cocktail.

 ## Rules

 **Branching Rules**

 Never push directly to the main branch.
-Always create a new feature branch from the main and create a pull-request tothe main branch.
+Always create a new feature branch from the main and create a pull-request to the main branch.
-The branch name starts with the ticket number-name and a short description ofthe task.
+The branch name starts with the ticket number-name and a short description of the task.
 Example: 1-documentation-add-definition